 - They are on a joint or in an area where healing might be difficult (stitching might be needed to keep it closed)

-- They continue to bleed longer than 10 minutes.
+- They continue to bleed after pressure is applied

 If no medical attention is needed, treat the cut in the following way: